Sankalp-G/node-basic-info-site/README.md

 # Basic Info Site

-A simple http content serving Node backend, created using Node http and fs modules.
+A simple http content serving Node backend
+There are two routing methodologies implemented:

-This app intentionally doesn't use a web framework such as express in order to learn basic Nodejs capabilities such as createServer and fs functions
+- index.js contains routing written using simple Node http and fs modules to learn basic Nodejs capabilities such as createServer and fs functions

+- app.js contains the same routes rewritten using the express library